allieyijia/mywebclass-agile-docs/documentation/templates/theme/initiatives/epics/stories/tasks/task_template.md

 Priority: High

-Testing Method: Manually login and see if it works.
+Testing Method: Manually login and see if only authorized users can login.

 Status: In progress